SikuliX/SikuliX-Docs/src/main/resources/docs/source/basicinfo.rst

 **SikuliX does only support 64-Bit Systems.**

 A major aspect of SikuliX is to be available on Windows, Mac and Linux with as little differences as possible.
 This means, that features will only be added to SikuliX as standard, if they can be made available on all these systems.
-Nevertheless it is possible add extensions or plugins #WIKI_EXTENSIONS#, that might not be available for all systems.
+Nevertheless it is possible to add extensions or plugins #WIKI_EXTENSIONS#, that might not be available for all systems.

 SikuliX is a Java based application or library.
 Hence the usable artifacts are delivered as jar-files.